serialphotog/Arch-Tools/README.md

 # Current Tools

 - `ProcessWAD.ps1` - A quick script to process GPX files downloaded from the World Arch Database into a CSV file.
 I use this CSV file for cross referencing other data sources.
+- `PrepareNABS.ps1` - A quick script to prepare my NABS CSV data by moving them into their own directories under normalized names.
+This is to prepare the data for further processing later.